eu-digital-identity-wallet/eudi-docs-site/docs/index.md

 We encourage you to provide feedback and suggestions for the EUDI Wallet Reference Implementation.
 Depending on the type of feedback you provide, you can use one of the following channels:

-Comments and contributions on the codebase are welcome through the corresponding [Github space](https://github.com/eu-digital-identity-wallet/architecture-and-reference-framework){:target="_blank"}.
+- Comments and contributions on the codebase are welcome through the corresponding [GitHub space](https://github.com/eu-digital-identity-wallet/architecture-and-reference-framework){:target="_blank"}.

-If you have any questions or comments about roadmap features or wish to suggest new features, please use the [Discussions forum](https://github.com/eu-digital-identity-wallet/eudi-wallet-reference-implementation-roadmap/discussions){:target="_blank"}.
+- If you have any questions or comments about roadmap features or wish to suggest new features, please use the [Discussions forum](https://github.com/eu-digital-identity-wallet/eudi-wallet-reference-implementation-roadmap/discussions){:target="_blank"}.

-For any other questions about the Wallet Reference Implementation, contact [CNECT-EUDIW-SUPPORT@ec.europa.eu](mailto:CNECT-EUDIW-SUPPORT@ec.europa.eu).
+- For any other questions about the Wallet Reference Implementation, contact [CNECT-EUDIW-SUPPORT@ec.europa.eu](mailto:CNECT-EUDIW-SUPPORT@ec.europa.eu).